GDGuzman11/gdgquantumweb/README.md

 **Key Interactions to Try:**
 1. Watch the "impossible" → "inevitable" glitch transformation
 2. Click the Dimensional Shift toggle (theme button) to bend reality
+3. **🆕 Explore the Projects Table**: Search, filter, and click video previews
-3. Navigate through the About section neural nodes
+4. Navigate through the About section neural nodes
-4. Flip the tool cards in Automation Station
+5. Flip the tool cards in Automation Station
-5. Experience the enhanced contact form
+6. Experience the enhanced contact form
+7. **🆕 Click tech stack tags** in the projects table to auto-filter
+8. **🆕 Watch the blueprint video** by clicking the GDG project preview

 ---